olegasodinas/impositionfix/README.md

 This program is made to help with PDF or images imposition tasks for print production in way using smple command feauture by typing in "Page Range" field.

-You can test it here:
+You can test and use it here:
 https://mazu-tirazu-spaustuve.eu/impositionfix/

 ## Features